-Los Angeles-After two days of spirited bidding, Bonhams Period Art & Design auction realized a sale total over $1.8 million on November 17 & 18.
+Los Angeles-After two days of spirited bidding, Bonhams Period Art & Design auction realised a sale total over $1.8 million on November 17 & 18.

 Both days enjoyed a packed saleroom along with heavy telephone and online bidding vying for this broad selection of almost 1,600 lots.
 Numerous international bidders competed for unique items to round out their collections.